howtographql/howtographql/content/frontend/angular-apollo/3-mutations-creating-links.md

 - **Description**: `The best learning resource for GraphQL`
 - **URL**: `www.howtographql.com`

 Then click the _submit_-button.
-You won't get any visual feedback in the UI, but let's see if the query actually worked by checking the current list of links in a Playground.
+You won't get any visual feedback in the UI, but let's see if the query worked by checking the current list of links in a Playground.

 Type `graphcool playground` into a Terminal and send the following query: